Mikenziokah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-displays the script hello user
+the last directory my shell looks into